lungs; breathe; breath; breathing; oxygen; air; inhale; exhale;

 lungs don't work well

 Some people have asthma.
-Sometimes when they get a cold or exercise hard, the tiny tubes in their lungs get tighter and there is a lot more mucus.
+Sometimes when they get a cold, are in contact with something they are allergic to, or exercise hard, the tiny tubes in their lungs get tighter and there is a lot more mucus.
 This makes it hard to get air into the alveoli.
 They can become very short of breath and sometimes they need medication to help their lungs work well.
 Our topics on Asthma can tell you more about it.

 Illnesses like bronchitis (say bron-kite-us) and pneumonia (say new-mow-nee-a) also make it hard for air to get into the alveoli.